-This type of reconnaissance involves gathering information by interacting directly with the target system through tactics such as network fingerprinting, Nmap web server scanning, Shoden network scanner, or DNS forwarding.
+This type of reconnaissance involves gathering information by interacting directly with the target system through tactics such as network fingerprinting, Nmap web server scanning, Shoden network scanners, or DNS forwarding.

-When engaging in passive reconnaissance, the tester does not directly interact with the target web application; instead, they comb through internet search engines such as google to find any information relevant to your business and its web applications.
+When engaging in passive reconnaissance, the tester does not directly interact with the target web application; instead, they comb through internet search engines such as Google to find any relevant information about your business and its web applications.